 In the early 90's, I landed my first television series in Orlando, with the Nickelodeon gameshow, "Legends of the Hidden Temple" (voicing "Olmec" and various characters in the legends as well as reading prize copy).
 Getting paid the best money I'd ever made to have fun as a voice actor in a live recording was a revelation for me.
 I took the advice of the show's host, Kirk Fogg, to check out Los Angeles as a next step in my career.
 After one visit, I sensed the blue sky opportunity I craved in a city that offered the kind of work I was ready to do.
 So, I handed in my resignation at Disney World and headed out to L.A. with my wife in late 1993.
 We never looked back.

-While my wife supported us doing temp work, it took me about a year to earn a sustainable living as an actor so she could quit.
+My wife supported us doing temp work and after about a year I was able to earn a sustainable living as an actor so she could quit.
 I was employing my improv and stand up skills to book a fair number of on-camera commercials, as well as a gig as Beetlejuice at a rock-n-roll review at Universal Studios, Los Angeles.
 I got cast in a couple student films and studied on-camera acting with Stuart Robinson for a few years and found his pragmatic insight and guidance very helpful.
-The next few years in L.A.
+The first few years in L.A.
 I spent trying out on-camera television acting (including a fun recurring role on Nickelodeon's scripted series, "The Journey of Allen Strange") while also beginning to book animation voice over work.
 It was all fun to me, but I liked voice acting the best.

-My first animated series was "Cow and Chicken" (as "Dad") and I learned a huge amount from working with the incredible cast and creators of that show.
+My first animated series was "Cow and Chicken" (as "Dad") and I learned a huge amount from working with the incredible veteran VO cast and creators of that show.
 My first major film role was Daffy Duck and Taz in "Space Jam," which allowed me to flex my vocal as well as improv muscles.
 I proceeded to book work on other great shows-- "Sponge Bob: Squarepants" and "Fairly Oddparents" at Nickelodeon as well as "Power Puff Girls," "Johnny Bravo," and "Billy and Mandy," at what was to become Cartoon Network.
-With this work, I established myself as a strong "utility" player in mostly comedic animation.
+With this work, I established myself as a strong "utility" player with good character range in mostly comedic roles.

 Focusing on voice overs and specializing in creature sounds:

-As my voice over career picked up steam, I decided to stop my on-camera efforts and focus exclusively on voice overs, since it became clear that I couldn't effectively pursue success in both and voice overs was the most fun for me.
+As my voice over career picked up steam, I decided to stop my on-camera efforts and focus exclusively on voice overs, since it became clear that I couldn't realistically pursue success in both. voice overs was the most amount of fun and money for the least amount of effort for me.
 On-camera auditioning took a lot of time and when you booked a gig, they had you exclusively-- unlike voice-overs, which was quicker and provided more freedom and variety.
 With experience, I began expanding beyond my default comedic "comfort zone" to include animal and monster sounds-- something that resonated for me from my youth and my days in stand up.
 Having done a good amount of children's theater, stand up and improv, I had no issues of modesty or shyness when experimenting with making new odd or hideous sounds while driving around L.A.
 I looked ridiculous but I loved it.
 My menagerie of sounds expanded.

 The more I focused on expanding my non-human sound repetoire, the more I worked in that area and the more I enjoyed it.
 I did a number of creatures for WB's "Teen Titans," and then for Nickelodeon's "Avatar: The Last Airbender" series, one of my very favorite shows ever.
 I also began booking video games doing inhuman sounds for titles like "Doom 3," "Gears of War," "Left for Dead 2," the "Halo" series and later "Portal 2, "World of Warcraft," and "Diablo 3."
 It helped that I also happened to be a tech-head and loved gaming.